arunshar/Distributed-Systems/GroupMessenger2/README.md

-# Group Messenger with TOTAL and FIFO ordering gaurantees.
+# Group Messenger with TOTAL and FIFO ordering guarantees.

 ## Introduction